 The STANDARDS ORGANISATION OF NIGERIA (SON) is the apex standardization body in Nigeria.

-The Director-General of SON is the Chief Executive, whose responsibilities revolve around the day-to-day administration of the organisation within the broad guidelines formulated by the Council.
+SON’s governing body is known as the Nigerian Standards Council.
+This is the Policy making body for supervising the administration and financial management of the Organisation.
+The Director General of the Organisation is the Chief Executive whose responsibilities revolve around the day-to-day administration of the Organisation within the broad guidelines approved by the Council.

 The mandate of the Organisation includes preparation of Standards relating to products, measurements, materials, processes and services amongst others and their promotion at National, Regional and International levels; certification of products, assistance in the production of quality goods and services; improvement of measurement accuracies and circulation of information relating to standards.